spryker/spryker-docs/_includes/pbc/all/install-features/202410.0/install-the-amazon-quicksight-module.md

 {% info_block warningBox "Verification" %}

 After finishing the installation and enabling the analytics:
-- go to `https://mysprykershop.com/analytics-gui/analytics`, the iframe with the Quicksight embed URL should be displayed.
+- log in to Back Office and go to `https://backoffice.mysprykershop.com/analytics-gui/analytics`, the iframe with the Quicksight embed URL should be displayed.
 - there should not be any errors in the browser developer console.

 {% endinfo_block %}